Before the puppies are born

 Once in their new homes they can explore.
 When the puppy has nodded off, we’ll leave you to the huge but rewarding task of raising and training your puppy to become your soulmate on four legs.

 The puppy package contains a folder with information about raising, training, feeding, grooming and general care.
-We will also provide food for the first few days, an appropriate brush and comb, a toy smelling of their mum and siblings and a CD with puppypictures.
+We will also provide food for the first few days, an appropriate brush and comb, a toy smelling of their mum and siblings and a USB stick with puppypictures.

 The pages per litter offerall information about the parents, the links to the photoalbums and the individual pups’ pages.